alexaaaaaa/NEAT-Race/README.md

 <p align="center">
   <img src="https://i.imgur.com/iOVOmlZ.png" width="600px">
 </p>
+**WARNING:**
+this project has been forked for the sake of historical preservation.

 A small project which uses a **Machine Learning** to learn cars drive on the race track with the **NEAT** (NeuroEvolution of Augmenting Topologies) algorithm, created in **Unity**.